devalexandre/textextractor/README.md

 **Result:**

-- The value 'NAME' is extracted from the first token pair '{NAME}'.
+- The value 'PRODUCT_NAME' is extracted from the token pair '{PRODUCT_NAME}'.

-The `Prose` library repeats this process for each token pair in the input text, efficiently extracting values between tokens.
+- The value 'PRICE' is extracted from the token pair '{PRICE}'.

 ## Table of Contents